 '''

-Model Mod = new Model();

-try

-{

-// do something with Mod

-}

-finally

-{

-Mod.Dispose();

-}
+try:

+M = Model()

+Work with the model here

+finally:

+M.dispose()

 '''

-This construction assures that the Model.Dispose method is called when the object goes out of scope, even if an exception occurred.
-If this approach cannot be used, e.g. if the Model object is returned by a factory function, one should explicitly call the Model.Dispose method when the object is no longer used
+This construction assures that the Model.dispose method is called when the object goes out of scope, even if an exception occurred.
+If this approach cannot be used, e.g. if the Model object is returned by a factory function, one should explicitly call the Model.dispose method when the object is no longer used.